-According to the United States Department of Labor Occupational Safety and Health Administration (OSHA), there were approximately “2,200 inspectors responsible for the health and safety of 130 million workers employed at 8 million work sites around the nation, which translates to about 1 compliance officer for every 59,000 workers.”
-According to Secretary of Labor Hilda Solis, during her Workers’ Memorial Day speech on April 26, 2012, “Every day in America, 13 people go to work and never come home.
+According to the United States Department of Labor Occupational Safety and Health Administration (OSHA), there were approximately “2,200 inspectors responsible for the health and safety of 130 million workers employed at eight million work sites around the nation, which translates to about one compliance officer for every 59,000 workers.”
+According to former Secretary of Labor Hilda Solis, during her Workers’ Memorial Day speech on April 26, 2012, “Every day in America, 13 people go to work and never come home.
 Every year in America, nearly 4 million suffer a work place injury from which some may never recover.
 These are preventable tragedies that disable our workers, devastate our families and damage our economy.
 American workers are not looking for a hand-out or free lunch.
 They are looking for a good day’s pay for a hard day’s work.
 They just want to go to work, provide for their families and get home in one piece.”

 The leading causes for construction type accidents are: